What is a co-op nursery school?

 How can I reduce my monthly tuition cost?

-There are two ways a family reduce their monthly tuition cost:
+There are three ways a family can reduce their monthly tuition cost:

-B) Help to clean the school on a monthly basis (Work Night Family) or be part of a special project team.
+C) Help to clean the school on a monthly basis (Work Night Family)

 What does a board member do?